ajay-gandhi/ultimate_termtactoe/README.md

 human.~~
 I'm thinking of adding these features though:

- * An AI for you to play against
+ * ~~An AI for you to play against~~ _Done_ But it's really weak.
+I'm trying to improve the heuristics, and I'm pretty sure there are a few bugs with the minimax algorithm too :(
  * ~~A local server so that you can play against someone on another computer~~ _Done_